Quantum Imaging and Metrology with Undetected squeezed Photons: Noise Canceling and Noise Based Imaging

 This paper is organized as follow: In the next section the setup under consideration is described.
 Section \ref{sec.3} is devoted to the theoretical description of the model.
-In first subsection of Sec.\ref{sec.4} the object low transmitivity is characterized while in second subsection the high transmitivity is addressed.
+In first subsection of Sec.\ref{sec.4} opaque objects are characterized while in second subsection transparent objects is addressed.
 Accordingly two imaging protocols are introduced in Sec. \ref{sec.5}.
 Finally the conclusion and remarks of this work are provided in Sec. \ref{sec.6}.